Tales from the Riverside

 FIVE-YEAR PLANS for the town's riverside area were put on show for the first two weeks of May in the Civic Hall.
 But you can see the plans on this page.

-In a press release - which he kindly sent me a copy of - James Thompson, Riverside Project Manager for Cheshire East Council,
+In a press release - of which he kindly sent me a copy - James Thompson, Nantwich Riverside Project Manager

-said: "The future aspirations and proposals for the area are being put forward by the Riverside Project and are a result of three years of consultation with users of the green space adjacent to the River Weaver.
+for Cheshire East Council, said: "The future aspirations and proposals for the area are being put forward by the Riverside Project and are a result of three years of consultation with users of the green space adjacent to the River Weaver.

 "The plans have been produced in partnership with organisations including the Weaver Valley Regional Park and the Mersey Basin Campaign.